paulipa/sico-wiki/groups-and-roles/fc-mqp-checklist.md

 > Once you have a jump clone installed you can go to your character sheet by clicking your portrait on the top left of the screen in the neocom menu, go to the character tab, below that you will see jump clones and should be able to jump into your clone.

 > The reason we use these jump clones is so that if we get podded we don’t loose our implants, they will be stored safely in your jump clone to pick back up again.

+## Ship Readiness Check
+Ask your fleet to verify they have their rigs installed and not in their cargo.
+Be sure that they also have adequate ammo, drones, and/or cap boosters.

+## Timers and Filaments
+Make sure to remind your fleet not to take ANY aggressive action if you are going to use a filament.

 # After Undock
 After you have given the undock command you will be able to cover the next section of the GRIP training phase.